VyperGroup/aero/README.md

 ```

 ## How to live debug aero (how to run the aero dev server)

+> This dev server isn't meant to be used as a demo, but it certainly can be if you run without the live build scripts.
+You can pre-build the production builds and run `npm start`.
+There will be an actual demo server like described [here](./docs/Plans/Aero%20Live%20Deployment%20Page.md).

 1. Install pm2
 2. Execute these commands